 Public health nurses use the Nursing Intervention Wheel to define the scope of public health nursing practice by the type of intervention and the level of practice.
 Regardless of the site or the population, this core set of interventions represents public health nursing as a specialty practice of nursing.
 This online version of this Public Health Intervention Wheel enhances the original wheel by using visual representations of the interventions by level of intervention in the everyday practice of public health nursing.

-Minnesota Department of Health, St. Paul, Minnesota 55164-0975, USA.
+Source: Minnesota Department of Health, St. Paul, Minnesota.

-If you have any questions, e-mail Jamie LaBrasca at the Northern Regional Office.
+If you have any questions, email Jamie LaBrasca at the Northern Regional Office.